Hadamard-Type Asymptotics for Products of Best Rational Approximation Errors: From the disc to continua with analytic boundary and the Jordan-boundary case

 where \(g\) is analytic in \(D_{R_0}\), while \(h\) is analytic in \(\{w\in\C:\ |w|>r_0\}\) for some \(r_0<1\) and satisfies \(h(\infty)=0\).
 Since \(h\) is analytic in \(\{w\in\C:\ |w|>r_0\}\), the functions \(f\) and \(g\) have the same meromorphic continuation and rational approximation behavior.
 In particular, the quantities \(R_k\) appearing in Theorem~\ref{thm:two} are precisely the corresponding meromorphy radii for \(g\) in the disc variable.

 The upper estimate

-follows by applying Gonchar's theorem to each factor and multiplying the resulting estimates.
+follows by applying the Saff--Gonchar theorem to each factor and multiplying the resulting estimates.
 We may assume in what follows that \(R_m<\infty\), since otherwise the right-hand side of \eqref{eq:analytic-upper} is equal to \(0\), and the theorem follows immediately.
 It remains to prove the reverse inequality.

 We distinguish two cases.

 \textit{Case 1: \(1<R<R_0\).} For each \(k=0,1,\dots,m\), we have

 By Lemma~\ref{lem:meromorphic-invariance},